Building Footprints

 Note

-1. The number of buildings differs across datasets due to variations in data sources, processing techniques, geographic coverage, and update frequency.
-Since no dataset is perfect, users are encouraged to compare building inventories from different datasets for their area of interest by overlaying them with satellite imagery for accuracy.
+1. The number of buildings varies across datasets due to differences in data sources, processing methods, geographic coverage, and update frequency.
+Since no dataset is perfect, users are encouraged to compare building inventories for their area of interest by overlaying them with satellite imagery to verify accuracy.

 2. OSM is a community-driven platform where volunteers manually contribute building footprints using ground surveys, GPS data, and licensed aerial imagery.
-This results in variable data quality depending on the region and contributor activity, with a particularly active community in non-urban areas.
-The results may contain NA values for buildings for which community has yet to provide data.
+Data quality varies by region and contributor activity, with particularly active communities in non-urban areas.
+Some buildings may have NA values where community data is not yet available.

-3. OSM offers global coverage, Microsoft’s data is expanding internationally, and USA Structures is limited to the United States.
+3. OSM, Microsoft Footprints, and Overture Maps provide global coverage, whereas USA Structures is limited to the United States.

-4. OSM is updated in real time by contributors, Microsoft’s data is updated periodically, and USA Structures updates are infrequent.
+4. OSM data is updated in real time by contributors; Microsoft and Overture Maps datasets are updated periodically; USA Structures updates occur infrequently.